projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

 will start a timer to check if the workload is completed in a specific time.
 If not, i915 will treat it as a GPU hang and trigger a GPU reset.

-In AcrnGT, the workload in SOS and UOS can be set to different priorities.
-If SOS is assigned a higher priority than the UOS, the UOS's workload might not be able to run on the HW on time.
+In AcrnGT, the workload in Service VM and User VM can be set to different priorities.
+If Service VM is assigned a higher priority than the User VM, the User VM's workload might not be able to run on the HW on time.
 This may lead to the guest i915 triggering a hangcheck and lead to a guest GPU reset.
 This reset is unnecessary so we use ``i915.enable_hangcheck=0`` to